 The many beautiful interiors of the Suites which Aurel Sanctuary boast of.

-The aim of Aurel Sanctuary, as Jospeh explained is to be a place which s able to be a place, where the elderly, and aged can live a happily with others their age.
+The aim of Aurel Sanctuary, as Jospeh explained is to be a place where the elderly, and aged can live a happily with others their age.
 This plus the added convenience of the architecture which is made to accommodate the limited movements of elderly would make Aurel the perfect place to spend those golden years.

 Joseph explained that Aurel is open to those aged 50 and above for long term stays.